ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 F2: Toggle the cheats menu (Ctrl-F2 to toggle cheats panel).
 F3: Set object opacity.
 F4: Open object examiner.
-F5: Open object manipulator (or use edit button in examiner).
+F5: Open object manipulator (or use Tools>Edit obj in Examine).
-F6: Change building colour (Shift or Ctrl to apply random/default).
+F6: Change building colour (Shift- or Ctrl- to apply random/default).
 F7: Toggle using last building orientation.
-F9: Clear the console log (or in console (Enter/Tilde) uncheck Console>Console Log).
+F9: Clear the console log.
+Enter or Tilde: Show the console.
 Ctrl+F: Fill resource of object.
-Enter or Tilde: Show the console.
 Number keys: Toggle build menu (Shift-*Num for menus above 10).
 Ctrl-Alt-Shift-R: Opens console and places "restart" in it.
 Ctrl-Space: Opens placement mode with the last built object.
 Ctrl-Shift-Space: Opens placement mode with selected object (works with deposits).
 Ctrl-Alt-Shift-D: Delete object (select multiple objects in editor and use this to delete them all).
 Shift-Q: Clone selected object to mouse position.
-Ctrl-Shift-T: Terrain Editor Mode.
+Ctrl-Shift-T: Terrain Editor Mode (manipulate/paint ground).
 More shortcut keys are available, see menu items.

 When I say object that means either the selected object or the object under the mouse cursor.